stormshadow3000/AnimeNexusBot/README.md

-              "Luffy is based on ''''ONE PEICE''' anime"
+              "Midoriya is based on ''''Hero Acadmia''' anime"

 Luffy is a a simple bot for making your group management easier and cool.